HubTou/PyLists4C/DOC.md

   * [STRING](DOC.md#string-type)s (C language \0 terminated character arrays),
   * sub-LISTs,
   * and user defined, self contained (that is to say, without pointers) STRUCTs.
-* With Python-style lists, you can implement many other data types with sub LISTS (all kind of trees, for example).
 * As the size of user defined STRUCTs is unknown (and furthermore can be of variable size inside a same LIST) and STRINGS can be allocated to larger character arrays than their current content, we need a **size** variable to keep track of the space allocated to store the *value*.
   * If you use multiple kinds of STRUCTs in the same LIST, it is advised to start each of these STRUCTs with a fixed length field indicating its sub type.
-* As I want all *elements* to have the same memory size, we use pointers for all *values*, not just STRINGs, LISTs and STRUCTS.
+* As all *elements* should have the same memory size, we use pointers for all *values*, not just STRINGs, LISTs and STRUCTS.
 Thus we need a **pValue** variable to point to the *value* of each *element*.
+* Being a pointer to a void, you'll have to cast it to a pointer to a known type, and then take its value before use.
+This is done like this:
+  * Assuming you want to retrieve a "short" value, do: *((short*) element -> pValue)

 ### ELEMENT type
 An alias for a pointer to a LIST, defined like this: